quannt/quannt.github.io/_posts/2015-06-21-Using-As-And-Is-Keyword-in-C-sharp-for-safe-casting.markdown

 }
 {% endhighlight %}

-The problem with the above code is if the event handler is no longer called by the Button type, it throws an InvalidCastException.
+The problem with the above code is if the event handler is no longer called by the `Button` type, it throws an `InvalidCastException`.

 C# provides you two solutions

-Using *as*
+Using `as`
 {% highlight C# %}
 private void button1_Click(object sender, EventArgs e) {